-Hulu has a lot of different types of videos on their platform, but I know that I personally use it mostly to stream televisions shows.
+Hulu has a lot of different types of videos on its platform, but I know that I personally use it mostly to stream television shows.
 They have a great selection of both new and older shows, and there is such a large library that you can almost always find something to watch.

 How to Change the Autoplay Setting in Hulu on an iPhone